John Matthew Dolan

 The Memphis Police Depart Detective Squad and Sgt.
 John Foppiano.
 Written by Joe Lowry with

-Julio John Vannucci was born on December 25, 1887 and was appointed to the Memphis
+Julio John Vannucci was born December 25, 1887, in Venice Italy and came through Ellis

 Born 1919 Died June 14, 1972 Entered the MFD 1942 as a private on Engine